iaeiou/blue-plankton-2/content/posts/wild-boar.md

 These wild pigs clearly have bureaucracy on their side.

 Years ago, residents were allowed to kill the boar on sight.
 However that incentivized locals to poach.
-Fish and Game director Glenn Normandeau explained that "people would put piles of corn outside the fence and cut holes to lure hogs outside and kill them.
+Fish and Game director Glenn Normandeau [explained](https://www.concordmonitor.com/corbin-park-bluemountain-nh-hunting-preserve-game-31987801) that "people would put piles of corn outside the fence and cut holes to lure hogs outside and kill them.
 So we got rid of that law."
-(Source: *[Concord Monitor](https://www.concordmonitor.com/corbin-park-bluemountain-nh-hunting-preserve-game-31987801)*)

 Roaming wild boar are most commonly found in Grafton, Cheshire, and Sullivan counties, according to the Fish and Game Department.